rapyuta-robotics/rclUE/docs/source/examples/publisher_example.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 This will create publisher and publish message once.
-It is very straightforward way to publish msg, i.e. create publisher, create msg, and publish msg.
+It is a very straightforward way to publish a message,
+which involves creating a publisher, creating a message, and publishing the message.

 .. code-block:: C++